K0sarr/SocialMe/README.md

 ### A Social media Fullstack application created with React, Tailwind and Sanity, Signup & Login with Google.

 ### Seamless Google Authentication
 Signing up and signing in has never been easier.
-ShareMe leverages the power of Google Authentication, ensuring a hassle-free and secure onboarding process.
+SocialMe leverages the power of Google Authentication, ensuring a hassle-free and secure onboarding process.
 Your account is your gateway to a world of shared experiences and connections.

 ### Explore SocialMe on Netlify
 Experience SocialMe live on [Netlify](https://socialmekos.netlify.app/).
 The platform is hosted here, guaranteeing a smooth and responsive experience for users from all around the world.